How to Live and Work in Africa as an Expatriate

 By Volker Poelzl

-Africa is largely overlooked by would-be expatriates in search of a better place to live, even as the continent is largely unknown for the vast variety of countries and cultures.
-The perception of the continent’s many economic, social, and political problems discourage foreigners from considering Africa as a destination to work, study, volunteer, or retire.
-Africans leave their home countries in large numbers in search of a better life abroad, and there are only a small numbers of foreigners who come to live in this still underdeveloped continent that is in reality growing economically at a very rapid pace.
-Most news reports we hear about Africa are about war, poverty, political instability, economic problems, and the ongoing AIDS crisis, while there is so much more the continent has to offer visitors and expatriates alike.
+Africa is largely overlooked by would-be expatriates in search of a better place to live.
+The perception of the continent’s many economic, social, and political problems discourages some foreigners from considering Africa as a destination to work, study, volunteer, or retire.
+Africans leave their home countries in large numbers in search of a better life abroad, and there are a small but growing numbers of foreigners who come to live in this still underdeveloped continent that is in reality growing economically at a very rapid pace.
+Most news reports we hear about Africa relate to war, poverty, political instability, economic problems, and the ongoing AIDS crisis, while there is so much more the continent has to offer visitors and expatriates alike.

-What we do not hear is that Africa has a lot to offer for expatriates willing to take a chance and venture into the unknown.
-Africa is a vastly diverse continent with great natural beauty and many different cultural traditions.
+What we do not hear enough is that Africa has a lot to offer expatriates willing to take a chance and venture into the unknown.
+Africa is a vastly diverse continent with great natural beauty and a huge variety of cultural traditions.
 It is also a continent with many needs, where foreigners can make a real difference by working or volunteering in one of the many underdeveloped and impoverished regions.
 I have outlined below different ways foreigners can make a positive contribution to the development of Africa even as they enjoy the incredible variety of cultures and subcultures.

-Despite widespread social and economic problems in Africa at the moment, there are many employment and career opportunities for adventurous expatriates who do not mind the challenge of living in a country and culture vastly different from their own.
+Despite social and economic problems in parts of Africa at the moment, there are many employment and career opportunities for adventurous expatriates who do not mind the challenge of living in a country and culture vastly different from their own.
 Many foreigners who live and work in Africa are professionals transferred by multinational companies involved in oil/gas exploration or mining.
 Many others work for international NGOs in health services and conservation.